patrickdoc/port67/Section1/7-io.md

 this point, you could write some truly interesting programs.
 I'm obviously not going to leave you hanging here, but give yourself a pat on the back.

+# Input

 But that's only half the battle.
-We now need to handle Input.
+We now need to handle input.
 While this program might not need a nice interface (that is, how the person interacts with the program and vice versa), we are going to give it one just for fun.
-We are going to expand the script to ask us for the two side values and then ``print`` out the result.
-Luckily, the function that helps us do this is aptly named ``input``.
+We are going to expand the script to ask us for the two side values and then `print` out the result.
+Luckily, the function that helps us do this is aptly named `input`.

 ```python
 import math